Filter by Category:

-Whether you’re a Pinterest rookie or a pinning addict, here are some helpful tips and new applications for maximizing the benefits of Pinterest in your classroom.
+Whether you’re a Pinterest rookie or a pinning addict, I’ve outlined some helpful tips and new applications for maximizing the benefits of Pinterest in your classroom.

 Organize your ideas